nhoizey/pack11ty/src/documentation/assets.md

 [Pack11ty]{.pack11ty} previously used `postcss` and a few plugins to generate CSS, but it was not as complete as full Sass, and the npm scripts were a mess.
 It then used [Rollup and Sass](https://github.com/nhoizey/pack11ty/pull/13), which was not ideal because critical and additional CSS were tied to their JavaScript counterparts.
 :::

-# Dev mode with Live Reload
+# Dev mode with Live Reload and Source Maps

 In development mode, when Sass code is modified, the resulting CSS is automatically updated in the browser with Eleventy's `browsersync` instance.

 ::: warning
 The same behavior for JavaScript is still [WIP](https://github.com/nhoizey/pack11ty/issues/4).
 :::

+There are also Source Maps to ease understanding of the styles origin.

 <!-- prettier-ignore -->
 *[CLI]: Command Line Interface